 Cala Ratjada is a vibrant holiday resort situated on the north-eastern coast of Majorca.
 Once an old fishing village, the harbour now welcomes fleets of pleasure cruises and ferries from Majorca’s sister island, Menorca

-That being said, Cala Ratjada holidays are certainly not dull, with plenty to see and do both in the town itself, and the surrounding area.
-There’s a great selection of bars, restaurants, and shops to explore, which cluster around the town’s promenade and the Plaça del Pins – the town’s main square – as well as a surprisingly vibrant nightlife scene.
-The town’s name literally translates as ‘bay of rays’, and with a whole host of excellent beaches on your doorstep at Cala Ratjada, from secluded coves to long stretches of sandy beaches, you won’t be short of the chance to make the most of the Majorcan sunshine.
+Holidays to Cala Ratjada are especially suited to those looking for a resort that’s less swamped with tourists than those on the island’s southern coast.
+That’s not to say there’s not plenty to see and do, though.
+Cala Ratjada has a great selection of bars, restaurants, and shops, which cluster around the town’s promenade and the Plaça del Pins – the town’s main square – as well as a surprisingly vibrant nightlife scene.
+The town’s name literally translates to ‘bay of rays’, and the area is brimming with beaches, from secluded coves to long and lively stretches of sand.